callumpb/Budgeting-app-project1-ruby-sql-/README.md

 - Add a date to the transactions and view total spending by month
 - Any other ideas you might come up with

-Things I have learned/problems encountered:
+### Setting up

+‘brew install ruby’
+‘gem install sinatra sinatra-contrib’

+Add a list of the gems you have used.

+install Postgres on your machine.

+## Design

+Consolidate as much of the information
+All technologies used
+Planning
+What did you think about UX?

+## Outcome

+What do u think of your app? did you reach the goals you set yourself, Databases are well named? easy to read code?

+## Moving Forward

+Will you go back and work on the app again? what will you add? what new MVP will you work on

+## Problems encountered:

 -usual spelling mistakes/silly errors

--setting up files/directories in correct order and understanding how they all link to each other -initially forgot an obvious step to link db with tables!: psql -d cashboard -f cashboard.sql
+-setting up files/directories in correct order and understanding how they all link to each other through controllers/

+-initially forgot an obvious step to link db with tables!: psql -d cashboard -f cashboard.sql

 -app.rb/controller confusion.
 Mixing up their use and trying to run controllers.

--attempting to rely less on referring back to previous homework -The use of yield in layout file
+-attempting to rely less on referring back to previous homework

+-The use of yield in layout file

+-